Introducing Vector Search on Rockset: How to run semantic search with OpenAI and Rockset

 We’re excited to introduce vector search on Rockset to power fast and efficient search experiences, personalization engines, fraud detection systems and more.
 To highlight these new capabilities, we built a search demo using OpenAI to create embeddings for Amazon product descriptions and Rockset to generate relevant search results.
 In the demo, you’ll see how Rockset delivers search results in 15 milliseconds over thousands of documents.

-Join me and Rockset VP of Engineering Louis Brandy for a tech talk, From Spam Fighting at Facebook to Vector Search at Rockset: How to Build Real-Time Machine Learning at Scale, on May 17th at 9am PT/ 12pm ET.
+Watch this tech talk with me and Rockset VP of Engineering Louis Brandy From Spam Fighting at Facebook to Vector Search at Rockset: How to Build Real-Time Machine Learning at Scale.

 Why use vector search?